Templates

 Tips

-• The blank option is always available when creating entries, even if templates exist for a type
+- The plain entry option is always available when creating entries, even if templates exist